Metric distortion Under Probabilistic Voting: Axioms and Model

 We assume that all voters vote independently of each other.
 We now define metric distortion under probabilistic voting as a function of $g$ for a given $m$ and $n$.

-\begin{definition}[Metric Distortion under Probabilistic Voting] The expectation is both over the randomness in the votes and the voting rule $f$. \end{definition} Since we focus on large elections, we define $\textsc{Dist}^{(g)}$ as a function of $m$ and $n$.
+\begin{definition}[Metric Distortion under Probabilistic Voting] The expectation is over both the randomness in the votes and the voting rule $f$. \end{definition} Since we focus on large elections, we define $\textsc{dist}^{(g)}$ as a function of the number of voters \(n\) and the number of candidates \(m\).

-Note that distortion is defined as the supremum over all distributions in $\hat{\Rho}^{(g)}(d).$ Additionally, we provide bounds specifically for the PL model, where we modify the definition to account for the specific distribution of the vote profile.
+Note that distortion is defined as the supremum over all realizable metrics \(d\) and all distributions in $\hat{\Rho}^{(g)}(d)$; metrics for which $\hat{\Rho}^{(g)}(d)$ is empty are excluded from the supremum.
+Additionally, we provide bounds specifically for the PL model, where we modify the definition to account for the specific distribution of the vote profile.

-As in Figure \ref{fig:prob_of_voting}, consider the 1-D Euclidean space with two voters positioned at 0 and 1.
-The functions \( g\left(\frac{x}{1-x}\right) \) and \( g\left(\frac{x}{1+x}\right) \) represent the probability that a voter located at a distance \( x \) from 0 votes for the candidate at 1 when the voter is to the left and right of 0, respectively.
-We now define the following functions.
+As in Figure \ref{fig:prob_of_voting}, consider the 1-D Euclidean space with two candidates positioned at 0 and 1.
+The function \( g_{\textsc{mid}}(x) \) represents the probability that a voter located at distance \( x \) from 0 votes for the candidate at 1 when the voter is between 0 and 1.